MarchVitoria/CRUD-app/README.md

 First fullstack CRUD system study project using Django framework for backend and JS/CSS for front-end.
-The first part of the application consists of a simple user control system.
+The application consists of a simple schedule control system for a school classes.